Home > Analyses > Consumer Cyclical > Lowe’s Companies, Inc.

 Stock Price Action Analysis

-The weekly stock chart for Lowe’s Companies, Inc. displays price movements over the past 12 months, highlighting key highs and lows:
+The weekly stock chart below displays Lowe’s Companies, Inc. (LOW) price movements over the past 100 weeks, highlighting key highs and lows with volatility insights:

 stock price